Ohio And North Dakota Monopolistic State Funds

 Dividends are another name for refunds to policyholders.
 They are not to be confused with dividends on investments that are not refunds.

-I am of the opinion that a large surplus indicates that the WSI or any carrier is charging too much premium to their policyholders.
-Instead of receiving a multi-year free interest loan from the policyholders and then refunding it back, it is best to set premium levels at a fair rate.
+I believe that a large surplus indicates that the WSI or any carrier is charging too much premium to their policyholders.
+Instead of receiving a multi-year free-interest loan from the policyholders and then refunding it back, it is best to set premium levels at a fair rate.
 As I see it, there should be a very small amount of surplus in a government-backed agency.